b133t/dotfiles/README.md

 These are _my_ dot files.
 Your mileage may vary.

-Environments where these scripts are used: Mac OSX and Linux (Fedora, CentOS, AWS, Ubuntu), Windows WSL.
+Environments where these scripts are used: Mac OSX and Linux (Fedora, CentOS, Ubuntu), Windows WSL.

-I use bash.

-I don't use any special extended font sets (e.g. powerline or nerd fonts.)
-I like the ability to get the same Command Line eXperience on every Linux (and Mac) machine without extra setup (besides these files.)
-Also, it's nice to be able to copy and paste from command line to anywhere.
+Bash forever.

 Notes:
 * On OSX, default bash is version 3.
 See <https://apple.stackexchange.com/a/197172> for an explanation of the lameness.
-Use brew to update if you want.
-I use v.5
+Use brew to update to version 5
 * Best terminal program on Mac?
 Terminal.app.
 It's sooo fast.
 * Light background.
 I used a dark background for 20 years and it makes you feel c0013r.
-But I noticed something with a light background (solarized-light or PaperColor): I could use a smaller font comfortably (SF Mono 10pt on MBP 15).
-This applies to my editor, vim, as well.
+  But the thing with a light background (solarized-light or PaperColor) is that smaller fonts become accessible and are more comfortable (SF Mono 10pt on MBP 15).

 Optional bash command line goodness: